m-r-tanha/Knowledge/README.md

-# Knowledge
+# Deep Learning Experience
-Knowledge

 During learning is a neural network.
 It uses randomness in two ways:

 * Random initial weights (model coefficients).
 * Random shuffle of samples each epoch.
 * Try taking an existing model and retraining a new input and output layer for your problem **(transfer learning)**

-# Good configuration for your problem.
+## Good configuration for your problem.

 * Try one hidden layer with a lot of neurons (wide).
 * Try a deep network with few neurons per layer (deep).